 Plant Industry Services

 In 1989, the first fire ant infestation was detected in the Commonwealth of Virginia.
-To date, all fire ant infestations appear to have been introduced into Virginia on nursery stock or other plant products from infested areas.
-With assistance from the U.S. Department of Agriculture, the VDACS Office of Plant Industry Services attempted to eradicate each fire ant occurrence.
-Now that the pest is thoroughly established in the Tidewater area, the infested localities are included in Virginia’s Imported Fire Ant Quarantine and VDACS will no longer treat infestations within the quarantined area, concentrating instead on new infestations that may appear outside the quarantine area.
+To date, all fire ant infestations appear to have been introduced into Virginia on nursery stock or other plant products from infested areas or by natural spread from nearby infested areas.
+With assistance from the U.S. Department of Agriculture, the VDACS Office of Plant Industry Services attempts to eradicate each fire ant occurrence.
+However, when the pest is thoroughly established in an area, the infested localities are included in Virginia’s Imported Fire Ant Quarantine and VDACS will no longer treat infestations within the quarantined area, concentrating instead on new infestations that may appear outside the quarantine area.

 Click here for Office of Plant Industry Services contact information.